Tree-based methods for length-biased survival data: Abstract

 \section{Abstract}

-Left-truncated survival data commonly arise in prevalent cohort studies, where only individuals who have experienced disease onset and survived until enrollment in the study.
-When the onset process follows a stationary Poisson process, the resulting data are length-biased.
-This sampling mechanism induces a selection bias towards longer survival individuals, and nonparametric and semiparametric methods for traditional survival data are not directly applicable.
+Left-truncated survival data commonly arise in prevalent cohort studies, where only individuals who survive from the onset of the disease to enrollment in the study are observed.
+Such sampling induces length bias, and individuals with longer survival times are more likely to be included in the study.
+Under a stationary Poisson onset process, the resulting length-biased distribution has a well-established probabilistic characterization.
+Consequently, conventional methods developed for incident cohort data cannot be applied directly without accounting for the induced sampling bias.
 While tree-based methods developed for left-truncated data can be applied, they may be inefficient for length-biased data, as they do not account for the distribution of truncation times.
 To address this, we propose new survival trees and forests for length-biased right-censored data within the conditional inference framework.
-Our approach uses a score function derived from the full likelihood to construct permutation test statistics for unbiased variable selection.
-For survival prediction, we consider two estimators of the unbiased survival function, differing in statistical efficiency and computational complexity.
-These elements enhance efficiency in tree construction and improve accuracy of survival prediction in ensemble settings.
-Simulation studies demonstrate efficiency gains in both tree recovery and survival prediction, often exceeding the gains from ensembling alone.
-We further illustrate the utility of the proposed methods using lung cancer data from the Cancer Public Library Database.
+Our approach uses a score function derived from the full likelihood to construct permutation test statistics for variable splitting.
+For survival prediction, we consider two estimators of the unbiased survival function that differ in statistical efficiency and computational complexity.
+These elements improve efficiency in tree construction and improve the accuracy of survival prediction in ensemble settings.
+Simulation studies demonstrate efficiency gains in both tree recovery and survival prediction.
+We further illustrate the utility of the proposed methods using lung cancer data from the Cancer Public Library Database, a nationwide cancer registry in South Korea.

-{\it Keywords:} Length-biased data; Survival tree; Survival forest; Survival analysis \spacingset{1.45}
+{\it Keywords:} Length-biased data; Survival tree; Survival forest; Survival analysis